AFirooz/Hybrid-GraphRAG-biopython/Neo4j/readme.md

 3. Monitor and adjust using tools like VisualVM or GC logs.

-## Use env files or docker secrets?
+## Using Docker Secrets?

-Docker Secrets are more secure and follows Docker's best practices, but using `.env` is simpler.
+Docker Secrets are secure and follows Docker's best practices, but requires **Docker Swarm** mode to be enabled, otherwise secrets won’t be mounted.

-### Using Docker Secrets

 Note that Secrets only support environment variables starting with `NEO4J_` and ending with `_FILE`.